getpelican/pelican-plugins/Readme.rst

 Read More link            Inserts an inline "read more" or "continue" link into the last html element of the object summary

 Related posts             Adds the ``related_posts`` variable to the article's context

-Markdown-metaYAML         Pelican reader to enable YAML-style metadata in markdown articles

-Math Render               Gives pelican the ability to render mathematics

-Panorama                  Creates charts from posts metadata

 Replacer                  Replace a text of a generated HTML